 The debate over human origins marches on.
 As must we.

-Bob and I pocketed our guidebooks, thanked the tender for lunch, and rejoined the trail to Santiago.
+Bob and I pocketed our guidebooks, thanked our host for lunch, and rejoined the trail to Santiago.

 ¡Buen Camino!